Dekempsy4/TravelAi/README.md

 The model used is GPT-3.5, and the Kiwi Flight API is used to dynamically suggest flights based on user inputs.

 Experiments with passing functions into the context of a GPT bot.

+Must initialize .env file with fields

+OPENAI-KEY=

+and
+ORG-KEY=